Azure/autorest.csharp/docs/mgmt/readme.md

 1. `Azure.ResourceManager.ManagementGroup`
 1. `Azure.ResourceManager.ArmResource`

-For each operation set, the management generator will try to find its parent, by going through all the existing resources to see if the request path of another resource is the prefix of this operation set.
-After going through all of the resources, we should get a list of candidates of resources that can be the parent or grand parent of this operation set, it will take the longest path as its direct parent.
-If none found, the generator will try the 5 built-in resources in this order:
+For each operation set, the management generator tries to find its parent, by going through all the existing resources to see if the request path of another resource is the prefix of this operation set.
+After going through all of the resources, we should get a list of candidates of resources that can be the parent or grand parent of this operation set, it takes the longest path as its direct parent.
+If none found, the generator tries the 5 built-in resources in this order:
 1. `ResourceGroup`
 1. `Subscription`
 1. `ManagementGroup`
 1. `ArmResource`
 1. `Tenant`
+Please note that the path of `Tenant` is `/` which makes it could be a parent of any resource.

-Now every operation set (and it corresponds to a resource) will have a parent and only have one parent, the resource hierarchy has been built.
+Now every operation set (and it corresponds to a resource) has a parent and only has one parent, the resource hierarchy is built.

 There is a way to change the hierarchical structure of resources by the configuration, please see [change the parent of request paths](#change-parent-of-request-paths) section.